wp-plugins/currency-converter/readme.txt

 == Frequently Asked Questions ==

-= How frequently are the exchange rates updated? =
+= How frequently are the values updated? =
-The calculator exchange ratees are updated once a day from central bank and financial institution sources.
+The table values are updated once a day GMT from central bank and financial institution sources.

 = Is there support  ? =
 Further support is available at [fx-rate.net/support](http://fx-rate.net/wordpress-currency-converter-plugin/)